elik1001/coreos-kubernetes-generator/README.md

 <h4>Additional Details</h4>
 You can use the ign (or ISO with ign file) in a verity of ways.
 If you are using bear-metal or virtual box, an example is explained below.

+First, configure VirtualBox Networking. for more details you can follow this <a href="docs/VirtualBox/README">document</a>.

 Boot from a CoreOS ISO/CD/USB which already contains the <i>coreos-install</i> script or use any bootable CD, then download the CoreOS <i>coreos-install</i> script from <a href="https://raw.github.com/coreos/init/master/bin/coreos-install" rel="nofollow">here</a>.